* indicates monthly or quarterly data series

-South Korea: Manufacturing value added, billion USD: For that indicator, The World Bank provides data for South Korea from 1965 to 2015.
-The average value for South Korea during that period was 108.01 billion U.S. dollars with a minumum of 0.28 billion U.S. dollars in 1965 and a maximum of 369.57 billion U.S. dollars in 2017.
+South Korea: Manufacturing value added, billion USD: For that indicator, The World Bank provides data for South Korea from 1960 to 2017.
+The average value for South Korea during that period was 110.4 billion U.S. dollars with a minumum of 0.28 billion U.S. dollars in 1961 and a maximum of 422.06 billion U.S. dollars in 2017.
 See the global rankings for that indicator or use the country comparator to compare trends over time.